 If you too would like to learn how much money CollectiveSun can save your nonprofit or tax exempt organization, click here.

-Lee Barken, CPA, LEED-AP is the Chief Community Officer at CollectiveSun®, LLC.
+Lee Barken, CPA, LEED-AP is the Chief Community Officer at CollectiveSun, LLC.
 He has broad industry experience in renewable energy project finance, environmental commodities consulting and public policy analysis.
 He is dedicated to helping nonprofits and social ventures develop economically viable energy projects.
 Lee writes and speaks on the topics of renewable energy project finance, social entrepreneurship, and community financing.
-Lee plays an active role on the board of directors of Cleantech San Diego, The San Diego Venture Group, and Grid Alternatives.
+Lee plays an active role on the board of directors of Cleantech San Diego and the Impact Investment committee at San Diego Grantmakers.
 Lee received a Bachelor of Science degree in accounting from San Diego State University where he graduated with honors and academic distinction.